Johnny West, Founder of OpenOil

 Anton Rühling joined OpenOil in January 2014 (after a short-term assignment to Egypt in 2013).
-He has been involved in the development of the OpenOil Corporate Network projects, and is currently leading the corporate mapping of BP.
+He has been involved in the corporate network pilots on Nigeria and BP and is leading future corporate mapping projects.

 His research interests include the energy industries of MENA countries.
-He has designed and coordinated workshops on the extractive industries with members of civil society in Cairo and Tunis.
+He has designed and coordinated workshops on the extractive industries with members of civil society in Cairo, Tunis and Dar es Salam.